lnsongxf/dimeanalytics/_MkDocs/docs/git.md

 # Git and GitHub

+If you want to be invited as a collaborator on a World Bank hosted repository or attend our _GitHub for Beginners_ training then you need the following two things in the list below.
+If you want to know what either of these two things are, then please read the rest of this page.

+1. You need a GitHub.com account.
+If you do not already have one, create a free account [here](https://github.com/join).
+After you have done so, send your username to the team with the repository you want to be invited to as a collaborator, or send it to the person organizing the beginners training you intend to attend.
+2. You need to install a Git Client on your computer.
+There are many clients to choose from and almost all of them are free.
+Which one you choose does not matter from a technical perspective, but in the beginner training we will show how to do things using the client [GitHub Desktop](https://desktop.github.com) which is free to use.
+If you already now know that you intend to use Git extensively, please read the section on Git Clients below.

+If you are a World Bank employee and either want to access the features in the World Bank's paid enterprise account (we recommend you to do so), or if you want to create your own repository within the World Bank's account, see the _World Bank GitHub Group_ below.

 ## What is Git and what is needed to use Git?
 Git is a tool that solves almost any code collaboration challenge you can think of.
 It is such a successful tool that all the code in all the software you are using to browse the internet and read this text right not is developed in Git.
 Recently tools have been developed that makes it easier to use Git also for researchers like us that collaborate on code, but do not have time to learn the technical tools that computer scientists use.